singh1114/best/_posts/2019-10-02-mongo-aggregates.markdown

 ![Mongo DB](https://webassets.mongodb.com/_com_assets/cms/mongodb_logo1-76twgcu2dm.png)

 Mongo DB aggregates make it easier to query data from any collection.
-It involves things like matching, getting data from other collection, selecting fields and many more.
+It involves things like matching, getting data from other collections, selecting fields and many more.

 Let's discuss a few of these aggregate queries.